-Customer service isn’t just a department ─ it’s the backbone of any successful business.
+Customer service isn’t just a department; it’s the backbone of any successful business.
 This truth resonates across industries, highlighting the pivotal role of customer-centric strategies.
-In today’s competitive market, companies need more than good service—exceptional customer success management (CSM).
+But companies need more than good service; they need exceptional customer success management (CSM).
 But what is CSM, and how does it elevate the customer experience to new heights?

 Customer service goes beyond answering inquiries; it’s about building trust, establishing satisfaction, and creating long-term loyalty.
 At the heart of this transformation lies the customer success manager (CSM), a role designed to bridge the gap between businesses and their clients by ensuring mutual success.
 Let’s dive into what this role entails and why it matters.